ErikEJ/SqlCeToolbox/README.md

 If you need the Visual Studio 2010 extension, please contact me, and I can provide a link!

-## SQL Server Management Studio (SSMS) 20 and 17 Extension
+## SQL Server Management Studio (SSMS) 21

-You find the extension under the View menu in SSMS.
+Once installed, you find the extension under the View menu in SSMS, and from the context menu of a database in Object Explorer.

-**Release**

-Download the latest version of the **SSMS 17** extension (for both 3.5, 4.0, SQLite and SQL Server) from [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=ErikEJ.SQLServerCompactSQLiteToolboxforSSMS)

 **Daily build**

-You can download the daily build of the **SSMS 20** extension from [VSIX Gallery](https://www.vsixgallery.com/extension/d6c77c32-fe4b-4f6d-ad5d-f7b755212760)
+You can download the daily build of the **SSMS 21** extension from [VSIX Gallery](https://www.vsixgallery.com/extension/d6c77c32-fe4b-4f6d-ad5d-f7b755212760)

 Make sure to "Unblock" the downloaded file before proceeding!

-### **Installing the SSMS 20 extension**
+### **Installing the SSMS 21 extension**

-Sine SSMS extensions are unsupported, you will have to manually install this extension version (at least until I or someone else decides to create an installer)
+Since SSMS extensions are unsupported, you must to manually install this extension version (at least until I or someone else decides to create an installer)

 From an administrator command prompt:

-Create a folder called `SqlCeToolbox` under `C:\Program Files (x86)\Microsoft SQL Server Management Studio 20\Common7\IDE\Extensions\`
+Create a folder called `SqlCeToolbox` in the `C:\Program Files\Microsoft SQL Server Management Studio 21\Preview\Common7\IDE\Extensions` folder.

-Copy the extension.vsix that you downloaded from VSIX Gallery to the new folder `C:\Program Files (x86)\Microsoft SQL Server Management Studio 20\Common7\IDE\Extensions\SqlCeToolbox`.
+Copy the extension.vsix that you downloaded from VSIX Gallery to the new folder `C:\Program Files\Microsoft SQL Server Management Studio 21\Preview\Common7\IDE\Extensions\SqlCeToolbox`.

 Unzip the extension.vsix to the new folder.
 For example: `"C:\program files\7-zip\7z.exe" e extension.vsix -y`

-You should now have 48 files in the SqlCeToolbox folder, and the extension is "installed".
+You should now have 36 items in the SqlCeToolbox folder, and the extension is "installed".

-### **Installing the SSMS 17 extension**

-Use the following command line:

-`"C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\vsixinstaller.exe" "full path to extension.vsix"`

 ## EF Core Power Tools for Visual Studio 2022